No one is perfect.

 Most people are self-centered.
 They believe the universe is focused on them.
 Some even believe they’re personally blessed by God.

 The best people never take any affront personally.
-The moment a person makes a problem personal, they’re unable think clearly about it.
-You’ll never become a better person while you make problems personal.
+The moment a person makes a problem personal, they’re unable to think clearly about it.
+You’ll never become a better person when you make every problem personal.

 You must understand that an unfortunate side effect of living in the universe is that bad things will happen to you simply because you exist.
 However, the universe is completely impersonal and impartial.

 Sometimes you meet good people and sometimes you meet bad people.
 By not taking any of it personally, you can always make the best decisions and learn from your interactions with them.

 There is a simple formula for computing your worth.
 If you give more than you take, you’re an asset.
 If you take more than given, you’re a liability.

 Life is always better if you’re valuable.
 You’re more valuable when you help others.
 When you help others, you make the world a better place.